cloudmesh-community/fa19-516-147/project/report.md

 We are providing pytests to deploy and execute the verification of the correctness of this services.

-## Cloud Database Services
+## Motivation

 Clouding computing is a market emerging trend.
 It provides on-demand availability of computer system resources, databases , storage etc without direct active management by the user.

+A cloud database is a database running on a cloud computing platform that could be private, public or hybrid.
 When we talk about database , there are two models,

 1. Traditional cloud model and
 2. Database-as-a-service (DBaaS)

- A cloud database is a database running on a cloud computing platform that could be private, public or hybrid.Cloud database as a service is becoming more and more populer these days because of following main reasons:
+Cloud database as a service is becoming more and more populer these days because of the following main reasons:

 * no physical infrastructure needed
 * can be scaled quickly and efficiently